-The DRR investment option using reservoirs showed that while this option had high co-benefits in terms of electricity sales and improved water access, a large public investment financed via a heavy tax hamper the potential for the 2nd dividend.
-This DRR investment option, however, may foster savings and investment on a more localised scale and the analysis of such potential is an area for further research.
+option, however, may foster savings and investment on a more localised scale and the analysis of such potential is an area for further research.

-The DRR investment option using drought resistant crops, illustrated the pertinence of multi-hazard risk.
+The DRR investment option using drought resistant crops, illustrated the pertinence of multihazard risk.
 While the adoption of drought resistant crops incentivized the expansion of agricultural production, it remained unprotected against flood risk, thereby PDME (1st dividend) continued to decline.